Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Lattice embeddings of right-angled Artin groups

 \begin{proof} The existence and uniqueness of $\alpha$ follow from Theorem~\ref{theo:qi}.
 Its measurability follows from the measurability of $\rho$ and the fact that $\alpha(h,g)=g'$ if and only if there exists $M\in\mathbb{N}$ such that for every maximal standard flat $F$ containing $g$, there exists a maximal standard flat $F'$ containing $g'$ such that for every $x\in F$, there exists $x'\in F'$ such that $d(\rho(h,x),x')\le M$.
 Equipped with the compact-open topology, the group $\Bij_{\mathrm{FP}}(G)$ is secound-countable.
 So the measurable map $\mathfrak{H}\to\Bij_{\mathrm{FP}}(G)$ induced by $\alpha$ is in fact automatically continuous \cite[Theorem~B.3]{Zim}.
 Therefore $\alpha$ is continuous. \end{proof}

 \begin{prop} Let $G$ be a non-cyclic right-angled Artin group with $|\Out(G)|<+\infty$.
-Let $H$ be a finitely generated group that is quasi-isometric to $G$, and let $\mathfrak{H}$ be a locally compact second countable group that contains $H$ as a cocompact lattice.
+Let $H$ be a finitely generated group that is quasi-isometric to $G$, and let $\mathfrak{H}$ be a compactly generated locally compact second countable group which is quasi-isometric to $G$.

 Then $\mathfrak{H}$ has a proper, cobounded, continuous action on $G$ by flat-preserving bijective quasi-isometries with uniform constants, and a proper, cocompact, continuous action on a locally finite $\mathrm{CAT}(0)$ cube complex $Y$ which is quasi-isometric to $G$. \end{prop}